chenguolin/MoVieS/README.md

 - [x] Provide source codes for inference and training.
 - [x] Provide the pretrained checkpoint.
 - [ ] Provide detailed instructions for inference and training.
+- [ ] Make the codebase cleaner.

 ## 🔧 Installation

 You may need to modify the specific version of `torch` in `settings/setup.sh` according to your CUDA version.
-There are not restrictions on the `torch` version, feel free to use your preferred one.
+There are no restrictions on the `torch` version, feel free to use your preferred one.
 ```bash
 conda create -n movies python=3.10 -y
 conda activate movies